MagLev/maglev.github.com/docs/learn.markdown

 passing procs between VMs.

-Threads cannot be persisted by reference (because the JIT may have have compile methods to machine code, which cannot be ported across VMs), but we can use a trick.
+Threads cannot be persisted by reference (because the JIT may have compiled methods to machine code, which cannot be ported across VMs), but we can use a trick.

     One :009:0> Thread.start { callcc {|cc| $cont = cc}; p "Run after One pretty callcc" }